 When your child begins to mimic bad behavior, ask yourself what is the likely response to this bad behavior.

-This will typically point you in the direction of one of the following three reasons for the mimicking.
+This will typically point you toward one of the following three reasons for the mimicking.

-One of the most common reasons for a mimicked behavior is the laughs received from the action.
+One of the most common reasons for a mimicked behavior is the laughs the action receives.

-When your child does something or sees someone else do something bad that gets a laugh, they’ll be very likely to start doing it themselves.
+When your child does something or sees someone else do something bad that gets a laugh, they’ll likely start doing it themselves.